trisha1804/Customer_Churn/README.md

 Why Churn Analysis?

--Acquiring a new customer is costlier in than retaining an old one.
+-Acquiring a new customer is costlier than retaining an old one.

 -Churned customers give less to no revenue.